Keeping your bins clean

 General guidance on keeping your bins clean

-• Always bag your rubbish before putting it in the bin.
+• Always bag your rubbish before putting it in the green bin.

 • Always keep your bin lid closed.
 This stops flies and vermin from entering the bin as well as preventing cats, dogs, birds and foxes from getting access to your rubbish and splitting the bags open.

-• If possible, store your bins out of direct sunlight.
+• If possible, store your green bin out of direct sunlight.
 This will slow decomposition of the waste, reducing smells and also slow the development of any maggots.

 Did you find what you were looking for?